CoderZonora/Cryptonite_Web/Challenge/readme.md

 As script-src is default , scripts from openlibrary.org will be allowed if I can find a JSONP endpoint in it.

+So final points to note:

+1)The title field in Add books is vulnerable to XSS but wil only execute scripts if ooriginating from openlibrary as defined in the CSP.

+2)The delete books is vulnerable to sql injection.

+3)Flag is stored as link of one of the books description in the startingdata.json which is the database of books for the admin user.

+After combining all these came up with the solve script.